Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 • Semrush login

-These keywords indicate users’ readiness to buy or perform a particular action.
-They denote a high intent to engage in a commercial activity, such as making a purchase.
+Users ready to buy or perform a specific action — high intent to engage in a commercial activity.

 • Compare dog toys

-Whenever a tool automatically builds this into its keyword data, I constantly find it not quite right.
-So, this is part of the reason I built it into the below python script.
+Whenever a tool automatically applies intent to keyword data, I constantly find it doesn't quite fit.
+This is part of the reason I built intent categorisation into the script myself.

 # Define your intent categories